codydork/Spectra-executor/readme.md

 ### 📜 Legal Disclaimer

 Apex is provided for **educational purposes only**.
-The developers are not responsible for misuse, including account bans or other consequences.
+I am not responsible for misuse, including account bans or other consequences.
 By using this tool, you acknowledge the risks and accept full responsibility for your actions.